St. Cloud, Minnesota: History

+Many young men from St. Cloud and the surrounding area served in the Union Army during the American Civil War.
+After it ended, many local Civil War veterans remained heavily involved in St. Cloud's chapter of the Grand Army of the Republic, and raised money for the building of a statue in memory of U.S. President Abraham Lincoln that still stands near the St. Germain Street bridge.
 Beginning in 1864, Stephen Miller served a two-year term as Minnesota governor, the only citizen of St. Cloud ever to hold the office.
 Miller was a "Pennsylvania German businessman", lawyer, writer, active abolitionist, and personal friend of Alexander Ramsey.
-He was on the state's Republican electoral ticket with Abraham Lincoln in 1860.
+He was on the state's Republican electoral ticket with Lincoln in 1860.

 Steamboats regularly docked at St. Cloud as part of the fur trade and other commerce, although river levels were not reliable.
 This ended with the construction of the Coon Rapids Dam in 1912–14.
-Granite quarries have operated in the area since the 1880s, giving St. Cloud its nickname, "The Granite City."
+Granite quarries have operated in the area since the 1880s, giving St. Cloud its nickname, "The Granite City".
 In 1917, Samuel Pandolfo started the Pan Motor Company in St. Cloud.
-Pandolfo claimed his Pan-Cars would make St. Cloud the new Detroit but the company failed at a time when resources were directed toward the World War I effort.
+He claimed his Pan-Cars would make St. Cloud the new Detroit, but the company failed at a time when resources were directed toward the World War I effort.
 He was later convicted and imprisoned for attempting to defraud investors.

+According to documents at the Stearns History Museum, more than 2,000 residents from the heavily German-American St. Cloud area served in the U.S. military against their ancestral homeland during World War I. On 26 January 1918, President Woodrow Wilson wrote a letter to Bishop Joseph Francis Busch thanking him for his support of the war effort.

 Geography

 According to the United States Census Bureau, the city has an area of 41.08 sqmi; 40.04 sqmi is land and 1.04 sqmi is water.

-The city is bisected by the Mississippi River, and part of the Sauk River runs along its northern edge.
+The city developed on both sides of the Mississippi River.
+Part of the Sauk River runs along its northern edge.

 Just south of downtown is the 7-acre, 35-feet-deep Lake George.
-In 2021, the Minnesota Pollution Control Agency (MPCA) credited decade long-city investments in stormwater filtration with reducing Lake George's phosphorus levels well below the state standard.
+In 2021, the Minnesota Pollution Control Agency (MPCA) credited decade-long city investments in stormwater filtration with reducing Lake George's phosphorus levels well below the state standard.
 It called Lake George one of three "success stories" in the state, and planned to remove it from a list of impaired waters.

 Granite bedrock quarried in the area has been estimated to be 1.7 billion years old and was exposed after several miles of rock above it eroded.
 The city lies on a band of modern Mississippi river sediment surrounded by land scoured several times by Wisconsin Age glaciers beginning about 35,000 years ago, ending with the Lake Superior St. Croix lobe.
 The later Des Moines lobe created glacial moraines and drift south and east of the city.